dporr/skf-editor/README.md

 # skf-editor [GSOC'21]

+This project is released as contribution to the [OWASP Security Knowledge framework](https://www.securityknowledgeframework.org/) and developed during [Google Summer of Code 2021](https://summerofcode.withgoogle.com/projects/#5895727206629376) by the student [Diego Porras](https://www.linkedin.com/in/daporras/).
+All the code contributed during GSoC21 duration is hosted under this repository.

 ### What is SKF?
 Security Knowledge Framework (SKF) is a tool that is used as a guide for building and verifying secure software.
 It can also be used to train developers about application security.
 The OWASP Security Knowledge Framework is an expert system web-application that uses the OWASP Application Security Verification Standard and other resources.
 It can be used to support developers in pre-development (security by design) as well as after code is released (OWASP ASVS Level 1-3).